-- (1) Promotion and SPP increases, pursuant to Section 23.3; - (2) Merit increases/bonuses, pursuant to Section 23.4; - (3) Market equity increases, pursuant to Section 23.5; - (4) Awards, pursuant to Section 23.6; - (5) Legislative increases/bonuses, pursuant to Section 23.7; - (6) Other payments, pursuant to Section 23.8; - (7) Administrative discretionary increases, pursuant to Section 23.9.

-(b) Faculty base salaries shall only be modified as provided in this Article and for changes between 9- and 12-month appointments as provided in Article 8.5(a).
+- (1) Promotion increases, pursuant to Section 23.3; - (2) Sustained Performance Increases, pursuant to 23.4; - (3) Merit Salary increases/bonuses, pursuant to Section 23.5; - (4) Market equity increases, pursuant to Section 23.6; - (5) Awards, pursuant to Section 23.7; - (6) Legislative increases/bonuses, pursuant to Section 23.8; - (7) Administrative discretionary increases, pursuant to Section 23.9; - (8) Other payments, pursuant to Section 23.10. (b) Faculty base salaries shall only be modified as provided in this Article and for changes between 9- and 12-month appointments as provided in Article 8.5(a).

-23.3 Promotion and SPP Increases.
+23.3 Promotion.

-(a) For fiscal year 2010-2011 promotion increases were granted pursuant to Article 14 in the amount of nine percent (9%) added to the base salary in recognition of promotion to the ranks of Associate in , Assistant University Librarian, Associate Professor, Associate Curator, Associate Scholar/Scientist/Engineer, and Associate University Librarian and in the amount of twelve percent (12%) added to the base salary in recognition of promotion to one of the ranks of Professor, Curator, Scholar/Scientist/Engineer, Research Associate or University Librarian.
+(a) For fiscal year 2013-2014 promotion increases will be granted pursuant to Article 14 in the amount of twelve percent (12%) added to the base salary in recognition of promotion to the ranks of Associate in , Associate Professor, Associate Curator, Associate Scholar/Scientist/Engineer, and Associate University Librarian and in the amount of fifteen percent (15%) added to the base salary in recognition of promotion to the one of the ranks of Professor, Curator, Scholar/Scientist/Engineer, Research Associate or University Librarian.
+Promotional increases were implemented on August 8, 2013.